gvwilson/sensibleadventures/litany.md

 "Okay,"
 George said weakly.
-"But–we have to tell someone.
+"But–this is amazing.
-We have to tell *everyone*!"
+We have to tell people!"

 Robbie looked at Affie.
 "Will this cause difficulties?"